Schools are run by a governing body working with the head teacher and senior management team to ensure pupils receive a high standard of education.

 Here are statements from some of our school governors;

-Emmerson Walgrove: I have lived in the Manningham area for over 10 years and regularly attend the Parish Church of St Paul’s Manningham, where I am a Lay Minister leading worship & administrating the Chalice at various services
+Emmerson Walgrove: I have lived in Bradford for a number of years and regularly attend the Parish of St Chad’s, Toller Lane.
+I am also a Lay Minister leading worship & administrating the Chalice at various services in the Diocese of Leeds.

-Recently I became a Director of Equality Together which is a Disabled People led organisation for the Bradford District and beyond, it aims to tackle and challenge disabling barriers.
-Also I am involved as a Director of the Bradford and District Community Empowerment Network (CNet) and Deputy Chair of Bradford & District Disabled People’s Forum (BDPF) which exists for disabled people and disability groups together to ensure that they have a stronger voice in the district.”
+I am a Director of Bradford Cyrenians which aims to provide flexible, preventative support service to vulnerable communities.
+I am also the Chair of Bradford & District Disabled People’s Forum (BDPF) who’s aim is to link disabled people and disability groups together to ensure that they have a stronger voice in the district.

 In 2013 The Governing Body appointed Mr Emmerson Walgrove as Lay Chaplain to Iqra Academy.